google/asylo/asylo/examples/grpc_server/README.md

 ```

 In your original terminal window, start the server with the `bazel run` command
-[above](#interacting-with-the-server).
-After the server starts running, it
+[above](#interacting-with-the-server) passing a port of your choosing via the
-should print a message that displays what port it's running on:
+`--port` flag.
+After the server starts running, it should print a message:

 ```
 2019-10-11 12:18:46  INFO  grpc_server_enclave.cc : 136 : Server started on port 62831
 ```

-**NOTE:** Each time the enclave is started, it auto-selects a new port for the
+**NOTE:** The log message printed by your enclave will only match the example
-server.
-Your server will probably be running on a different port than 62831.
+here if you passed `--port=62831`.

 With the port number, you can use `grpc_cli` to make an RPC to the server: